sumandas0/5tran/README.md

 - **Secure Input**: Password-masked fields for API credentials

 **Required Inputs:**
+1. **Access Password** - Password to use the service (prevents API misuse)
-1. Destination Name - Your Fivetran destination identifier
+2. **Destination Name** - Your Fivetran destination identifier
-2. Project Name - Name for your connector (auto-sanitized)
+3. **Project Name** - Name for your connector (auto-sanitized)
-3. Target URL - Website to extract data from
+4. **Target URL** - Website to extract data from
-4. Extraction Prompt - Description of data to extract
+5. **Extraction Prompt** - Description of data to extract
-5. Fivetran API Key - Your Fivetran API credentials
-6. Fivetran API Secret - Your Fivetran API secret
+6. **Fivetran API Key** - Optional if set in env var
-7. Firecrawl API Key - API key for web scraping
+7. **Firecrawl API Key** - Optional if set in env var

 **Features:**
+- 🔐 Password authentication to prevent API misuse
+- 🔑 Optional API keys - use UI input or environment variables
+- 📦 Download generated connectors as ZIP files
 - 🔄 Real-time progress tracking with status updates
 - 🗑️ Automatic deletion of old connectors before generation
 - 🚀 Automatic deployment to Fivetran with CLI integration
 - 🔒 Secure password-masked input fields for API keys
 - 📊 Live generation logs with emoji indicators
 - ✅ Success confirmation with deployment status
-- 📁 Direct path to generated connector folder
 - 🎨 Modern, responsive UI with professional styling
 - ⚠️ Fallback instructions if deployment fails